Survivor Series (2002): Main event match

 The main event was the first-ever Elimination Chamber match for the World Heavyweight Championship between Triple H, Rob Van Dam, Kane, Chris Jericho, Booker T, and Shawn Michaels.
-The match started off with Triple H facing off against Van Dam, while the remaining four superstars were locked in the four chambers.
+Ric Flair accompanied Triple H. The match started off with Triple H facing off against Van Dam, while the remaining four superstars were locked in the four chambers.
 Superstars entered the match at five-minute intervals.
 Van Dam controlled much of the beginning against Triple H. The next entrant was Jericho.
 Jericho and Triple H doubled teamed Van Dam until the next entrant entered.
 The fourth entrant, Booker T then made his way into the match.
-Van Dam delivered a Five Star Frog Splash onto Triple H of the top of a pod, legitimately damaging the latter's throat.
+Van Dam delivered a Five Star Frog Splash onto Triple H off the top of a pod, legitimately damaging Triple H's throat.
 Booker T would capitalize on this and delivered a Missile Dropkick to Van Dam to eliminate him from the match.
 However, Booker T would be the next elimination after Jericho pinned him following a Lionsault.
 The fifth entrant, Kane, dominated upon his entry into the match.
 The sixth entrant, Michaels, experienced brief control only to be chokeslammed by Kane.
 However, Kane would be the third elimination after receiving a Superkick from Michaels, a Pedigree from Triple H, and finally a Lionsault from Jericho.
 Jericho would be the next elimination after Michaels pinned him following Sweet Chin Music.
 The final elimination was made when Michaels delivered Sweet Chin Music to Triple H and pinned him, thus winning the match and the World Heavyweight Championship.
-The show ended with Michaels embracing with his newly won championship inside the chamber as confetti dropped to end the event.
+The show ended with Michaels embracing his newly won championship inside the chamber as confetti dropped to end the event.